 German Day 2018 will take place at the Ferguson Center at UA.
 The Ferguson Student Center also provides driving directions (look in the drop down menu).
 The Ferguson Student Center is building number 1022 on the campus map.

 Rules for Seniors/Scholarship Award Competition

 As in past years the winning senior of German Day will be awarded the $1,000 Donald Hall Excellence in German Scholarship to be awarded upon enrollment as a German major at The University of Alabama.
-The award is sponsored by TBA, and based on excellence in German.
+The award is sponsored by Donald Hall, and based on excellence in German.

 The following rules apply for seniors competing for the scholarship award.
 Seniors must compete in the five (5) events listed below.
 Seniors may be level 2 OR level 3/4 students.
 Seniors may choose to compete in more events, but only the results of the five (5) listed events will be computed.
 The highest score determines the winner.
 The five (5) events are: